About me

 Background

 I have an M.Sc. in Computer Science (with specialization in Machine Learning) from Georgia Tech and an M.Sc. in Cognitive Neuroscience from Leiden University, graduating on my thesis Computational modeling of individual differences using stochastic information accumulation models, supervised by Jay McClelland at Stanford University.
 I received my Ph.D. from Leiden University under the supervision of Bernhard Hommel, for my dissertation Control of complex actions in humans and robots.
+My Ph.D. research focused on developing computational models of cognition for use in robotic systems as part of the EU-funded research project RoboHow.Cog: Web-enabled and experience-based cognitive robots that learn complex everyday manipulation tasks.

 Current work